vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 Configuration --> Teams` and select a team, or create a :doc:`new one
 </applications/services/helpdesk/overview/getting_started>`.

-When a team has been selected or created, Odoo displays that team's detail form.
+When a team has been selected or created, Leansoft displays that team's detail form.

 On the team's detail form, scroll down to the :guilabel:`Self-Service` section.
 Click the box next to :guilabel:`Knowledge` to activate the *Knowledge* feature.
 When clicked, a new field labeled :guilabel:`Article` appears.

 Clicking the :guilabel:`Article` field reveals a drop-down menu.
-At first, there is only one option in the drop-down menu titled :guilabel:`Help`, which Odoo provides by default.
+At first, there is only one option in the drop-down menu titled :guilabel:`Help`, which Leansoft provides by default.
 Select :guilabel:`Help` from the drop-down menu to choose this article.

 .. tip::